-I just wanted to share the fact that we all have our interest in such things.
+I just wanted to share the fact that we all have an interest in such things.

-Now the one thing most service members don’t understand is the fact that civilians absolutely love the regular old military issued stuff.
+Now the one thing most service members don’t understand is the fact that civilians love the regular old military-issued stuff.

 For some of us, we feel the need to buy something just to be cooler.

 Is it even better?

 Military Issue VS Buying Your Own